-- Harm-the damage which has already been done in the past.
+- Harm-the damage that has already been done in the past.

-- Challenge-Viewing major changes in life positively and with confident expectations to face it properly.
+- Challenge-Viewing major changes in life positively and with confident expectations to face them properly.

-- Primary and Secondary Appraisal are subjective in nature and depend on the past experience of the individual and also whether they are controllable or not.
+- Primary and Secondary Appraisals are subjective and depend on the experience of the individual and also whether they are controllable or not.

 Check Out – Developing Psychological Skills

 Types of Stress – Meeting Life Challenges Class 12

 Various types of stress are explained as follows-

 - Physical stress happens when we feel physically exhausted and strained due to overreaction, lack of sound sleep and a nutritious diet.

 - Environmental stress includes noise and air pollution, and dirty surroundings which make us feel stressed.

 - Psychological Stress